cleanpaani/cleanpaani.github.io/_posts/2018-12-03-what-is-tds-in-water.md

 * If the TDS value is too high, then you are drinking unsafe, impure water.

 Ultimately, you need to aim for a TDS value of around 300 – 500 ppm.
 If your water supply comes within this range, then you are in luck!
 Else, you have to make a small investment to purify your water and remove some of these dissolved solids.

+**_Please let me know in the comments section how you did your research before purchasing a water purifier.
+Which brand of TDS meter do you own and what is your opinion about it?
+Thank you!_**